applyikfwork/Vibo/docs/SETUP_INSTRUCTIONS.md

 ### Step 1: Base64 Encode Your Private Key

-The `FIREBASE_PRIVATE_KEY` is a multi-line string.
-To ensure it's read correctly by the server, you **must** encode it into a single line of text using Base64.
+The `FIREBASE_PRIVATE_KEY` from the downloaded JSON file contains newline characters (`\n`) that can cause parsing errors in serverless environments.
+To prevent this, you **must** encode it into a single-line Base64 string.

 **On macOS / Linux:**

-1. Open your downloaded Firebase service account JSON file.
+1. Open your downloaded Firebase service account JSON file in a text editor.
-2. Copy the entire private key, including the `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` lines.
+2. Copy the **entire private key value**, starting from `-----BEGIN PRIVATE KEY-----` and ending with `-----END PRIVATE KEY-----\n`.
-3. Open your terminal and run the following command, pasting your key inside the single quotes:
+3. Open your terminal and run the following command, pasting your key **exactly as copied** inside the single quotes:
     ```bash
     echo 'PASTE_YOUR_ENTIRE_PRIVATE_KEY_HERE' | base64
     ```
 4. The command will output a long, single-line string.
 This is your Base64 encoded key.
 Copy it.

-**On Windows:**
+**On Windows (PowerShell):**

-1. Open your downloaded Firebase service account JSON file and copy the entire private key.
+1. Open your downloaded Firebase service account JSON file and copy the entire private key value.
-2. Open PowerShell and run the following command, pasting your key inside the single quotes:
+2. Open PowerShell and run the following command, pasting your key inside the single quotes.
+Make sure the newlines are preserved when you paste.
     ```powershell
     [System.Convert]::ToBase64String([System.Text.Encoding]::UTF8.GetBytes('PASTE_YOUR_ENTIRE_PRIVATE_KEY_HERE'))
     ```